 Individuals who are deaf, hard of hearing or have speech disabilities my contact USDA through the Relay Service at (800) 877-8339 or (800) 845-6136 (Spanish).
 Information may be returned by fax to (202) 690-7442 or email at program.intake@usda.gov.

-Telephone Toll Free (866) 632-9992 (Voice)\
+Telephone Toll Free (866) 632-9992 (Voice)

+Please provide the following information so you may be contacted concerning your complaint:

+Name Date of Complaint:

+Address

+Telephone

-Please provide the following information so you recomplaint: may be contacted concerning your Name Date of Complaint: Address Telephone Identify the Name of the CACFP or SFSP Facility Names(s) of Facility Personnel Involved with the Describe the Incident(s) or Action(s) which You You or Your Children: Believe Were Discriminatory Against
+Identify the Name of the CACFP or SFSP Facility, Date(s) of Incident(s) or Action(s), and Names(s) of Facility Personnel Involved with the Incident(s) or Action(s):

+Describe the Incident(s) or Action(s) which You Believe Were Discriminatory Against You or Your Children: